 My pace quickened, but I was very aware that I was on a very quiet part of the road and it was 10.45 pm, Vicky felt my unease and quickened even further when there was a flash of lights and the sound of a siren behind me.

-The van was infact a police van containing 2 officers who had stopped me to make me aware of recent dog thefts in the area.
+The van was, in fact, a police van containing 2 officers who had stopped me from making me aware of recent dog thefts in the area.
 I have the utmost respect for the police, but they got the brunt of my upset when they walked up to me.